 Also, be ready to offer something of value in return, whether it’s free clerical work in the mentor’s office, maintaining his or her web presence, use of your core expertise, or simply a nice lunch now and then.

 What if you don’t have any friends who are arbitrators?
 It’s time to make some new friends.
-Whether it’s the local bar association’s ADR section meeting, the Society of Professionals in Dispute Resolution, an AAA seminar or something else, you need to go where the arbitrators are if you want to learn from them.
+Whether it’s the local bar association’s ADR section meeting, the Society of Professionals in Dispute Resolution, an AAA (American Arbitration Association) seminar, or something else, you need to go where the arbitrators are if you want to learn from them.
 Let them know about your core expertise.
 Someone might need it.
 And don’t forget to maintain and build on prior contacts in your core industry.
 Eventually, those people are going to be your client base.

 Arbitration is not for beginners.
 The Bureau of Labor Statistics reports the average experience at entry was nine years.
 Many arbitrators wait much longer, developing core expertise that translates to credibility, clients, and high compensation.